 - Lifestyle habits – Smoking cigarettes excretes toxins into the body and has been linked to disc degeneration.
 Other issues such as obesity, an unhealthy diet and lack of exercise further contribute to the weakening of the intervertebral discs.

 - Trauma – Falling from a high altitude and landing on your feet or buttocks can create enough of a jolt to cause a disc protrusion.
 Picking up heavy items while bent at the waist (instead of lifting with your legs) and or getting involved in a car accident are other situations that can result in neck and back trauma that can damage the intervertebral discs.

 - Genetics – A few genes carry mutations that predispose some people to degenerative disc disease, thereby placing them at a higher risk for the condition.

 If you are in pain

 Sometimes conservative treatments such as medication, chiropractic sessions and physical therapy may not sufficiently reduce the pain that can arise from a disc protrusion.
 If surgery is prescribed, it is reasonable to determine the least invasive and most effective surgical treatment possible.
 Please investigate the minimally invasive procedures performed at Laser Spine Institute.
 Our procedures are more effective alternatives to traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.
+Contact us today for your MRI or CT scan review, and to receive more information.